Making the Elite: Top Jobs, Disparities, and Solutions: Identification and Estimation

-\item[4.]\textbf{Caste penalty.} I assume that the caste coefficient entering the utility functions of jobs is causal.
-To address concerns regarding potential differences in unobservable ability by caste, Equation~\ref{eq:8} includes detailed measures of pre-college skills, within-college academic performance, previous labor market experience, and other employer-relevant skills, including indicators for whether the student got past the application reading, written test or group debate stage.
-I also assume that econometrician-unobserved $q$ in Equation~\ref{eq:8} is \emph{not} correlated with caste and that there is no other error term capturing unobserved ability of applicants.
+\item[4.]\textbf{Caste penalty.} Identification occurs under the plausible assumption that---conditional on resume screening and performance in both technical tests and non-technical group debates that assess a wide array of socio-emotional skills---parental background, neighborhood, and impressions of ``cultural fit" are plausibly weakly correlated with productivity.
+To address concerns regarding potential differences in unobserved ability by caste, Equation~\ref{eq:8} includes detailed measures of pre-college skills, within-college academic performance, previous labor market experience, and other employer-relevant skills, \emph{including} indicators for whether the student got past the application reading, written test or group debate stage.
+I also assume that the econometrician-unobserved $q$ in Equation~\ref{eq:8} is \emph{uncorrelated} with caste and that there is no other error term capturing unobserved ability of applicants.

 \end{itemize}